 Our Local History

-Organised by the Wolverton and District Trades Council, a Labour Conference was held in a small hall at the Wolverton Science and Arts Institute (now the Wolverton Agora Car Park) on Saturday 5 May 1917 to consider forming a Labour Party in North Bucks.
+On Saturday 5th May 1917, a conference was held in a small hall at the Wolverton Science and Arts Institute (now the Wolverton Agora Car Park) to consider forming a Labour Party for North Bucks.

 Over 100 delegates attended including representatives from the National Union of Railwaymen, National Union of General Workers, National Union of Printing and Paper Workers, National Union of Teachers, the Olney Branch of the National Union of Boot and Shoe Operatives, and the Wolverton, Bletchley, Stony Stratford, Newport Pagnell and Olney Co-operative Societies.